avocado-framework/avocado/docs/source/WritingTests.rst

 Saving test generated (custom) data
 ===================================

 Each test instance provides a so called ``whiteboard``.
-It that can be accessed through ``self.whiteboard``.
+It can be accessed through ``self.whiteboard``.
 This whiteboard is simply a string that will be automatically saved to test results (as long as the output format supports it).
 If you choose to save binary data to the whiteboard, it's your responsibility to